shuojiangcn/AutoTRIZ-Repository/README.md

 # AutoTRIZ

-AutoTRIZ: Artificial Ideation with TRIZ and Large Language Models www.autotriz.ai
+Artificial Ideation with TRIZ and Large Language Models [www.autotriz.ai]

 This repo contains:
 (1) The TRIZ Case Base;